• Skip to primary navigation

 4 - Pumpkin Seed Oil

 We always reach for pumpkin seed oil instead of hazelnut.
-It has a deep flavor that's perfect for drizzling over dishes.
-We use it just like hazelnut oil, one for one.
+It has a deep flavor that's perfect for drizzling over dishes, with earthy, toasted pepita notes.

 In our kitchen, pumpkin seed oil went into a salad dressing.
 It was a hit.
-The flavor it adds is not to be missed.

 We've found it's great not just for salads but also for finishing off soups.
 It gives them an extra oomph.